English

 Extra-Curricular Activities

-- We mark National Poetry Day and World Book Day in a variety of different ways each year, including competitions, treasure hunts, competitions and often staff in fiction-themed fancy dress!
+• We mark National Poetry Day and World Book Day in a variety of different ways each year, including a whole-school ‘Drop Everything and Read’, national competitions, Sixth Form and Reception reading time, treasure hunts, and often staff in fiction-themed fancy dress

 @EngatKimbolton